 - Check your will is up to date (if you have one).
 Never a nice thing to have to think about but it’s a good thing to have in order.

 - Inform HMRC for tax and NI purposes (UK Residents).
 This won’t apply to everyone.
 However if like us you’re planning on living and working abroad you’ll need to contact HMRC to ask what needs to be done with regards to your tax liability in the UK.
-This is a minefield and has given us nothing but headaches.
-I’m most definitely not qualified to give advice on this and we’re still ironing out the details of this ourselves.
-Other countries will have their own rules.
+This is a minefield and gave us nothing but headaches.
+I’m most definitely not qualified to give advice on this and other countries will have their own rules.

 #9 Store or sell your belongings